-Have you ever leased a semi-truck before?
-Getting into a lease purchase agreement with a trucking carrier can be an overwhelming process.
+Whether you’ve never leased before or you’ve leased multiple times, getting into a lease-purchase agreement with a trucking carrier can be an overwhelming process.

-Unlike with a company driver position, you are responsible for your truck payments, maintenance costs, insurance costs and sometimes other fees the carrier doesn’t take care of like permits and trailer rentals.
+Unlike with a company driver position, you’re responsible for your truck payments, maintenance costs, insurance costs and sometimes other fees the carrier doesn’t take care of like permits and trailer rentals.
 This can be intimidating in a world where everything. just. costs. so. much.

-While we at Anderson Trucking Service (ATS) pride ourselves on our one-year lease program (the only one in the industry) with no money down and no credit checks, we understand that we might not be the best fit for every driver and you may not be in our hiring area.
-When customers ask us about some of the other trucking carriers we’d recommend you lease with, we give them this list.
+While we at Anderson Trucking Service (ATS) pride ourselves on our one-year lease program with no money down and no credit check (the only one in the industry), we understand that we might not be the best fit for every driver and you may not be in our hiring area.
+When drivers ask us about other carriers with good lease programs, we give them this list.

 When you finish reading this article, you’ll know who to call next to discuss your leasing options.